manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 - The support for 32-bit .deb packages has been discontinued.
 - If you try to install the discontinued 32-bit .deb package, it will not install.
+- The support for 32-bit in deb2xbps has also been discontinued

 - It is recommended to create a separate directory for installing .deb packages using DEB2XBPS.
 If you do not create a dedicated directory, deb2xbps may - ---- create files and folders in your current working directory, which can make it difficult to manage and remove them later on.

--The support for 32-bit in deb2xbps has also been discontinued

 - When using DEB2XBPS, it may create a "shlibs" directory that contains the necessary libraries (shlibs) required for installing the .deb packages.
 If you ---- accidentally create this directory, you can delete it without causing any harm to your system or the functionality of DEB2XBPS.